jusdoo83/bookbot/README.md

  `<url>` is the url of the web page containing the book
                     example (Moby Dick): https://www.gutenberg.org/cache/epub/2701/pg2701.txt

-The [Project Gutenberg](https://www.gutenberg.org/) is the recommended website for download of Creative Commons books.
+The [Project Gutenberg](https://www.gutenberg.org/) website is the recommended website for download of Creative Commons books.